-Did You Ever Notice These 11 Things In The Harry Potter Series?
+Catch These 11 Facts In The Harry Potter Books?

 On cold winter nights when I find myself near a fire with a mug of cocoa and a blanket so soft it seems to defy both logic and contemporary textile technology, I believe that I fully and completely embody the term "superfan."
 You see, on those nights (as well as many other times and places), you'll find me reading one of the several hard copies of the Harry Potter series that I make sure to have on hand.

 Perusing the beaten bodies of my Harry Potter books, weathered not only with time and use but also careless coffee stains, cookie crumbs, red wine, and more than a few tears... it's enough to remind me just how often I've read these beloved tomes.

 Now, you can try to hide it all you like, but I know you love a good few hours spent with Mr. Potter and his roving band of magical crusaders, too.
 But what do you think: Do you have the makings of a true superfan?

 I've spent some time on the blogs and the wikis (let's not talk too much about that, it starts to scare my partner...), I've combed through my creased copies, I've talked it over with friends, and after much Potter ado, I humbly submit 11 shocking, amazing, and incredible facts you may not have known about the Harry Potter books.
 Of course, if you are already up on all this, we should grab a cocoa some time — I bet we'd get along.

 1. Both Fred and Sirius Died Laughing